FOSSClass/AbantOS-Elive/README.md

 Before we talk about how to create and delete a user account I will talk about the most important text file (/etc/passwd) this text file contains all necessary details and information about all users in the Linux system.

-This file it is open to read only for users, and it is read and writable for root account.
+This file is open to users only, and it is readable and writable for root account.

 ### /etc/passwd file

-The /etc/passwd file containe only one separate line, limited by a colon (:) for each user account in the system, also it is stored the information for each user using the Linux system.
-Every time we add new user to the system all details and information for the new user will stored in the same file.
+The /etc/passwd file contains only one separate line, limited by a colon (:) for each user account in the system, also it stores the information for each user using the Linux system.
+Every time we add a new user to the system all details and information for the new user will be stored in the same file.

 root /h/jamal  >>> sudo  cat  /etc/passwd